-4. Building on our knowledge from previous years, discussions with staff, attendance at committee meetings and a review of supporting information we have identified a number of key financial and wider dimension audit risks.
+4. Building on our knowledge from previous years, discussions with staff, attendance at committee meetings and a review of supporting information we have identified a number of significant financial statement and wider dimension audit risks.
 These risks are detailed in Exhibit 1.

-Exhibit 1 2018/19 Key audit risks
+Exhibit 1 2019/20 Significant audit risks

-Ţ Audit Risk Source of assurance Planned audit work Fina Financial statement issues and risks 1 Risk of management override of controls ISA 240 requires that audit work is planned to consider the risk of fraud, which is presumed to be a significant risk in any audit.
-This includes consideration of the risk of management override of controls to change the position disclosed in the financial statements.
-Owing to the nature of this risk, assurances from management are not applicable in this instance.
-Detailed testing of journal entries.
-Review of accounting estimates.
-Focused testing of accruals and prepayments.
-Evaluation of significant transactions that are outside the normal course of business.
-2 Risk of fraud over income and expenditure Effective budget monitoring and reporting by management.
-Evaluation of the effectiveness of averteen for income.
-ISA 240 presumes a risk of fraud over income; this is expanded to include the risk of fraud over systems for income recognition and recording. expenditure in the public sector by the Code of Audit Practice and Review of custodian arrangements and
+Significant Audit Risk Source of assurance Planned audit work Fina Financial statement risks 1 Risk of management override of controls • Owing to the nature of this risk, assurances from management Detailed testing of journal entries.
+ISA 240 requires that audit work is planned to consider the risk of Review of accounting estimates. fraud, which is presumed to be a significant risk in any audit.
+This includes consideration of the risk of management override of Focused testing of accruals and prepayments. of management override of controls to change the position disclosed in the financial statements. • Evaluation of significant transactions that are outside the normal course of business.